 I just saw, and enjoyed, Woody Allen’s Melinda and Melinda.
 At one point someone played Bach’s Prelude II from the Well Tempered Clavier.
-I recognized that I had once played that long ago but couldn’t remember the title.
+I recognized that I had played that once long ago but couldn’t remember the title.
 When I got home I discovered that I had forgotten most of the music.
 Barlow’s “Dictionary of Musical Themes” identified it.
 I found the sheet music online.

 The program may be run thus from a Unix shell: